Alice's Adventures in Wonderland (ballet): Act 2

+Act 3

+Alice is in the Queen's garden, and she finds the gardeners painting the roses red, as they have mistakenly planted white ones even though the Queen detests them.
+The Queen arrives, together with the King, the Duchess and the cook.
+The gardeners have not finished painting the roses and the Queen orders their execution.
+Alice and the White Rabbit smuggle the gardeners away while the executioner is distracted by the seductive cook.
+The Queen shows off her skill at dancing, after which she plays croquet with the Duchess.
+Flamingos are the mallets and hedgehogs the balls.
+The knave has taken a great risk to be with Alice and they are reunited.
+The Duchess is much better than the Queen at croquet, who resorts to cheating.
+The Duchess challenges the Queen, who orders her execution, but Alice helps the Duchess to escape while the King calms the Queen down.
+The Knave is again reunited with Alice but he is caught and the Queen orders him to be taken to the castle to stand trial.
+The Cheshire Cat reappears and Alice follows the Knave to the castle.
+At the trial, the witnesses accuse the Knave.
+The King insists that the Knave is heard in his own defence, but this produces little effect and so Alice intervenes, and together they win over everyone but the Queen, who seizes an axe to carry out the execution herself.
+The knave and Alice try to escape with the help of the White Rabbit and the witnesses, but the Queen finds them.
+Unable to escape, Alice pushes over a witness, who falls on someone else and starts a chain reaction of all the court falling over.
+They are only playing cards.
+Alice wakes up.

 Reviews of premiere

 The premiere was well received by the audience although some reviewers commented on an excessively long first act.
 Wheeldon's choreography sometimes had to fight for attention, given all the special staging effects.
 Joby Talbot's exuberant score was credited with providing sophisticated, danceable music with vividly descriptive melodies.
 Lauren Cuthbertson's performance was said to be "alert, funny and deliciously un-twee".
 Writing in The Daily Telegraph, Sarah Crompton commented: "Wheeldon’s Alice will undoubtedly be hugely popular; it’s colourful, enjoyable fun.
 But it needed a little more dance and a little less action to take its place alongside those English story ballets the choreographer himself so admires.".

 Casts

 Videography

 The 2011 production and 2017 Royal Ballet revival are filmed and released on DVD, both starred Lauren Cuthbertson as the title role.

 In light of the impact of the COVID-19 coronavirus pandemic on the performing arts, Royal Danish Ballet released a recording of a performance online, which featured Holly Dorger as Alice.